 Otherwise, there is also a train station right in the heart of the city.
 It would be great to try, especially if you are planning to travel around Sweden.

 Malmö is the capital of the Skane region or county if you will.
 It is very famous for being a part of the series called The Bridge – a crime series about crimes between Copenhagen and Malmö.
-I recommend to watch it.
+I recommend you to watch it.
 Otherwise, it is also a popular place to go for a day trip from Copenhagen.

 Except for this, Malmö has the tallest building in whole Sweden and possibly in Scandinavia as well.
 It is called The turning torso and it is modeled as a body that is turning around.
 Quite interesting.
 However, unfortunately, you cannot go inside, because people are living in the building, so observing it is possible only from the sidewalk.